DABallentine/knowledge_discovery_charlotte/README.md

 </ol>

 ### Census Income Data
+The dataset consisted of 551 features that were reduced to 24 features as part of the data preprocessing which can be seen in the <a href="https://github.com/DABallentine/knowledge_discovery_charlotte/blob/main/Jupiter%20Notebooks/Census_Data_Preparation.ipynb"> Census Data Preparation Notebook</a>.

+##### Engineered Features
 <ol>
   <li>GEO_ID - The original data from the GEO_ID column is in the format 1400000US37119000100.
 This data has been parsed to only include the 11-digit Tract Id after 'US'.</li>
   <li>PERCENT EMPLOYED_In labor force - Percentage of Employed in labor force to the total employed population</li>